Wandalen/wTools/module/experimental/config_hierarchy/docs/api/003_config_validator_trait.md

 ### Abstract

-`ConfigValidator` is the optional third trait users implement to configure `ConfigManager< D, P, V >`.
+`ConfigValidator` is the optional third trait users implement to configure the manager type.
 It provides two validation hooks: single-parameter validation and cross-parameter validation.
-Applications that do not need validation use `ConfigManager< D, P, NoValidator >` instead of implementing this trait.
+Applications that do not need validation use `NoValidator` as the third type parameter instead of implementing this trait.

 ### Operations